monsoonmaelstrom/book2/book2.md

 “No,” she says softly.
 It’s barely a whisper.

 “Well then.
 You’re welcome.
-Besides, if you really meant that, you would have taught him to stop it from happening.”
+Besides, if you truly meant that, you would have taught him to stop it from happening.”

 “Let him go,” she sighs.